dimamedia/foundation-6-sites-simple-sass/README.md

 ### Foundation

-Minimum requirements for usage are `js/foundation/foundation.core.js` and `js/foundation/foundation.util.mediaQuery.js`.
+Minimum requirements for usage are `js/foundation/foundation.core.js`, `js/foundation/foundation.util.mediaQuery.js` and `js/app.js` files.
 Find requirements of each Foundation's feature in [the documentation](http://foundation.zurb.com/sites/docs/) and add needed files manually or with the loader.

 ## Motion-ui